vhugogarcia/vMap/README.md

         });
     </script>

-It can aslo be passed optional options objects which will extend the default values.
+It can also be passed optional options objects which will extend the default values.
 Example:

     <script>
         $(document).ready(function() {